ColleagueRiley/Cocoa-in-Pure-C/README.md

 ```

-You can then setup the selegate class and window resize callback.
+You can then set up the delegate class and window resize callback.

 ```c
 Class delegateClass = objc_allocateClassPair(objc_getClass("NSObject"), "WindowDelegate", 0);